Close Menu

 In the Steam Workshop, the skilled folks have already created some nice maps to download to improve your skills, including Aim Botz, Fast Aim/Reflex Training, and Recoil Master – Spray Training.
 Our Best CS AIM Training Map article is just about them.

-Currently, in CS2, you can choose from 53 weapon options, including pistols, rifles, and others.
+CS2 has dozens of weapons, and each behaves differently in recoil, spread, and damage.
 As you realize, they all work differently: with their spread, recoil, and damage at different ranges that you’ll have to understand.
 It doesn’t matter if you’re running around with a single AK-47.
 You still need to have a basic understanding of how they all function before competing.

 Try reading our How to Get Better Aim in CS2: Spray Patterns guide to improve your shooting skills.